-Participants in the trial will be followed up for 1 year.
-The trial includes one screening visit, two vaccination visits and several follow up visits.
+Participants in the trial will be followed up for 1 year or 6 months (cohort 3).
+The trial includes one screening visit, one or two vaccination visits and several follow up visits.
 The trial visit timeline is shown on page 2.